ExFace/Core/Docs/Installation/index.md

 - [Install via PHP Composer](Install_via_Composer.md) on a single server.
 - [Install remotely via Deployer](https://github.com/axenox/deployer/blob/1.x-dev/Docs/index.md) if you want manage multiple machines from a single build server.

+## Starting up

+Open the URL to your installation folder in your browser (e.g. `http://localhost/exface`) and use the following initial credentials:

+Username: `admin`
+Password: `admin`

+**IMPORTANT:** don't forget to change the admin password later on or disable the admin user entirely!